-Listening and pronunciation for beginners.
-Emphasis on increased comprehension of simple spoken English and improved speech.
-Concurrent enrollment in ESL 213, 217, and 218 is highly recommended.
-Not open for credit to students with credit in ESL 212A.
-Grades are P/NP.
+Listening and pronunciation for low-beginners.
+Emphasis on increased comprehension and oral fluency of simple spoken English in common daily personal communication.
+Novice vocabulary and structures.
+Concurrent enrollment in ESL 213/513, 214/514 and 215/515 is highly recommended.
+Other Conditions of Enrollment: Or by placement exam.